stephenh/joist-java/README.markdown

 * Still a hobby project at this point--needs more use in the real world
 * I'm actively screwing around with the domain objects framework, "Click2" UI framework, and bindgen framework, so I probably have the Eclipse `.classpath`/`.project` files messed up
-* The `bd` build tool has promise but is a distraction--going back to Ant might be best
+* The `bd` build tool has promise but is a distraction--there is no guarantee (or chance, really) things will work/generate out of the box

 Acknowledgements
 ================